Natekmbowie/tipjar/README.md

 Wallet of Satoshi for Bitcoin Lightening Donations

 ## Step 0 Web Hosts Setup
 The first step you getting a Tip Jar page set up is to figure out where you wish to host it.
 This will work on almost any host you can set up, some of which are free.
+If you already have a website that allows you to uplaod files then you can ignore this step.

-Your A Few Options Include
+A Few Options Include
 * Paid Shared Hosts (e.g. Hostgator)
 * Github Pages (free)
 * NeoCities (free)